 The U.K. is a popular location for Harvard's travelers and projects.
-With 340 registered trips in the past year, the U.K. ranked as the fifth most popular destination for Harvard travelers (behind China, India, Italy, and Brazil, respectively).
+With 340 registered trips in 2016, the U.K. ranked as the fifth most popular destination for Harvard travelers (behind China, India, Italy, and Brazil, respectively).
 Harvard Summer School runs a study abroad program in Oxford, and Harvard Business School Publishing, Harvard University Press, and Harvard Global all operate affiliated entities in London.
-Additionally, our office fielded 37 inquiries in the past year about activities in the U.K., ranging from hiring and visas to budgeting, taxes, and imports/exports.
+Additionally, our office fielded dozens of inquiries in the past year about activities in the U.K., ranging from hiring and visas to budgeting, taxes, and imports and exports.

 3 Areas for Harvard Affiliates to Watch

 Being aware of potential changes and making contingency plans now may help mitigate the effects on your travel or your project once the U.K.'s exit is official.